 operation Phase

-The estimated yearly cost of operation is less than $20,000 and will be covered by BNL experimental support.
-It does not include management and operations (M&O) support for the U.S. research program under the conditions set by HFT management and the required M&O and annual replacement costs for computing resourcesoperating and .
+The estimated yearly cost of operation is less than $20,000 and will be supported by existing BNL experimental support funds.
+It does not include support for the U.S. scientific research program under the conditions set by HFT management and the required annual replacement costs for computing resources which will be covered with existing operating and capital equipment funds from RHIC.

 Life cycle costs